dariusbakunas/windows-vagrant-box/README.md

     Also make sure to set 1st network adapter to NAT.

-2. Install Widnows 7 32/64bit (included answer files are for Professional edition)
+2. Install Widnows 7 32/64bit (included answer files are for Professional edition), don't go past the Welcome Screen (IMPORTANT)
 3. On Welcome Screen press CTRL+Shift+F3 to reboot in Audit Mode
 4. Install updates, software etc.
 5. Inside the VM, launch command prompt with administrator privileges and run this command: